Winning the First Phase: 5 Solid Openings for Beginners

 New to chess?
 This guide breaks down 5 easy-to-learn openings to help you start your games with confidence on ChessNcam.

 The first 10 moves of a chess game often decide the outcome.
 For new players on ChessNcam, the goal isn't to memorize dozens of lines, but to control the center and get the king to safety.
-Here are five openings that provide a solid foundation for any aspiring player.
+Here are five openings that provide a solid foundation.

 1. The Italian Game